 Advanced Practice Registered Nurses / Physician Assistants

 This position is eligible for the Education Debt Reduction Program (EDRP), a student loan payment reimbursement program.
 You must meet specific individual eligibility requirements in accordance with VHA policy and submit your EDRP application within four months of appointment.
 Approval, award amount (up to $200,000) and eligibility period (one to five years) are determined by the VHA Education Loan Repayment Services program office after complete review of the EDRP application.
 Learn more Applicants pending the completion of educational or certification/licensure requirements may be referred and tentatively selected but may not be hired until all requirements are met.
 Physician Assistant Basic Requirements Master's degree in any discipline or a bachelor's degree in any discipline with one year of experience as a Physician Assistant ~AND~ Successfully passed the PA National Certifying Exam (PANCE) (or are you in the process to taking the exam) ~AND~ Currently hold, or will hold, a full and unrestricted license to practice in a State, Territory, or Commonwealth of the United States or in the District of Columbia.
 Preferred Experience: 2-3 years clinical experience References: VA Regulations, specifically VA Handbook 5005, Part II, Appendix G-8 Physician Assistant Qualification Standard.
 This can be found in the local Human Resources Office.
-The full performance level of this vacancy is PA 3.
-The actual grade at which an applicant may be selected for this vacancy is in the range of PA 1 to PA 3.
 Physical Requirements: This position requires a pre-employment physical.
 Eligible applicants must be physically and mentally able to perform efficiently the essential functions of the position, with or without reasonable accommodation, without hazard to themselves or others.
 Depending on the essential duties of a specific position, usable vision, color vision, hearing, or speech may be required.
 However, in most cases, a specific physical condition or impairment of a specific function may be compensated for by the satisfactory use of a prosthesis or mechanical aid. ["The VA Midwest Health Care Network advocates for a Whole Health System of care in each of the Medical Centers.
 This is an approach to healthcare that empowers and equips people to take charge of their health and well-being and live their lives to the fullest.
 As an employee operating in a Whole Health System of care, you will operate in a model with three core elements, seeking to create a personalized health plan for each Veteran.
 This is done in the context of healing relationships and healing environments and a connection back to the Veteran's community.
 This aligns with the Veterans Health Administration (VHA) Mission Statement to Honor America's Veterans by providing exceptional health care that improves their health and well-being.
-The PA is authorized to perform the following tasks on a regular and ongoing basis for the care of the Primary Care patient assigned to the PA and veterans enrolled in the VA Health Care System.
+The Twin Ports Community Based Outpatient Clinic (CBOC) has an opening for a full-time Physician Assistant.
+CBOCs within the Minneapolis VA Health Care System provide care to Veterans near their home town and serve over 18,000 Veterans throughout Minnesota and Western Wisconsin.
+The Minneapolis VA Health Care System (VAHCS) is a teaching hospital providing a full range of patient care services with state-of-the-art technology, as well as education and research.
+Scope of Practice Core Elements The PA is authorized to perform the following tasks on a regular and ongoing basis for the care of the Primary Care patient assigned to the PA and veterans enrolled in the VA Health Care System.
 These duties may be performed without specific prior discussion with the collaborating physician: Obtaining medical histories and performing physical examinations.
-Documenting progress notes and summaries in the patient record and writing patient orders on assigned patients.
+Documenting progress notes and summaries in the patient record, and writing patient orders on assigned patients.
 Providing and coordinating medical care for assigned patients in the primary care setting, including establishing diagnoses, formulating and implementing care plans, and providing follow-up care.
 Evaluating outpatients to determine the need for further health care and refer accordingly.
 Ordering diagnostic studies and other special tests, such as Magnetic Resonance Imaging (MRI).
 Computerized Tomography (CT) scans, etc. Carrying out health promotion, disease prevention, and patient education activities according to CDC and VA guidelines.
 Ordering or obtaining laboratory specimens.
 Ordering ancillary services such as pharmacy, social services, physical medicine and rehabilitation therapies, prosthetic services, etc. Ordering VA specialty service consults and initiating requests for non-VA medical care and consults in accordance with VHA and MVAHCS policy and procedures.
 Ordering patient care supplies.
 Writing orders for, or prescribing medications.
 Providing education and counseling of patients and families in preventive care, medical conditions, and the use of prescribed treatments and drugs.
-Performing minor procedures such as suturing, simple dermatology procedures and joint injections based on competency validation.
-Work Schedule: Monday-Friday; Days tour to be determined"]
+Performing minor procedures such as suturing, simple dermatology procedures and joint injections based on competency validation Work Schedule: Monday -Friday, administrative days"]

 About Veterans Affairs, Veterans Health Administration